wcstrickland/csv-importer/skeleton.md

 - [x] sterilize fields
 - [x] print field to stdout
 - [x] depending on available datatypes create a map[int]string or map[int]int for letting the user "type" each field
+- [ ] modify functiong that creates a statement to account for different placeholders in differing dbs.
 - [x] store each response in a slice in the same order as the fields
 - [x] create the table based on the headers and user input for table name

 ## loop over remaining lines
 - [x] range over each record
 - [x] create prepared statement for insertion
-- [ ] send each row onto a job channel
+- [x] send each row onto a job channel
-- [ ] have workers pull jobs
+- [x] have workers pull jobs
 - [ ] have workers send a result onto a results channel
 - [ ] this reslut could be to increment a counter
 - [ ] or an empty result where the channel counts the number of results it recieved